~12 min read

 )

-Averages Total Sales per unique date.
+Averages Total Revenue per unique date.
 You control the grain.

-Key Insight: Iterator functions like AVERAGEX evaluate row-by-row over a table, then aggregate.
-Excel can't do this in a single formula.
+Key Insight: Iterator functions like AVERAGEX evaluate row-by-row over a table, then aggregate the results.
+Excel simply cannot do this in a single formula.

 Excel